 Ginger17 of 19

 Traditionally ginger has been considered a power food due to its ability to alleviate symptoms of gastrointestinal distress.
 Ginger contains anti-inflammatory compounds called gingerols.
-These substances are believed to explain why some athletes (and arthritis patients) may experience reductions in their pain levels as well as improvements in their mobility.
-Ginger is considered a power food for many athletes because it can help promote sweating, which is often helpful to assist in much needed detoxification. ?
+These substances may explain why some athletes (and arthritis patients) experience reductions in their pain levels as well as improvements in their mobility after consuming ginger.

 Greek Yogurt18 of 19